digitalsleuth/balbuzard/README.md

 These are open-source tools developed on my spare time.
 Any contribution such as code improvements, ideas, bug reports, additional patterns or transforms would be highly appreciated.
-You may contact me using [this online form](http://www.decalage.info/contact), by e-mail (decalage at laposte.net) or use the [issue page on GitHub](https://github.com/decalage2/balbuzard/issues) to report bugs/ideas, or clone the project then send me pull requests to suggest changes.
+You may contact me using the [issue page on GitHub](https://github.com/digitalsleuth/balbuzard/issues) to report bugs/ideas, or clone the project then send me pull requests to suggest changes.